-TRAUMA THERAPY
+TRAUMA THERAPY IN MAPLE RIDGE

 A path to healing and recovery

-Trauma therapy is a specialized approach that supports individuals in healing from the deep emotional and physiological effects of traumatic experiences.
+Trauma therapy at Ignite Counselling is a specialized approach that supports individuals in healing from the deep emotional and physiological effects of traumatic experiences.
 Trauma is not just stored in the mind but also in the body, shaping how we feel, react, and connect with the world.
 Events such as accidents, abuse, loss, or other distressing situations can create lasting imprints on the nervous system, leading to dysregulation that impacts daily life, relationships, and overall well-being.
-Through a somatic lens, trauma therapy helps individuals process these experiences by reconnecting with their bodies, restoring a sense of safety, and nurturing resilience from the inside out.
+Through a somatic lens, trauma-informed therapy helps individuals process these experiences by reconnecting with their bodies, restoring a sense of safety, and nurturing resilience from the inside out.

-Trauma therapy involves evidence-based techniques tailored to address the unique ways trauma affects an individual.
+It involves evidence-based techniques tailored to address the unique ways trauma affects an individual.

 IT FOCUSES ON: